 Your medical history plays a strong role in setting the premiums for your life insurance policy.
 What happened to your parents, grandparents, and siblings may offer telltale indications of what might happen to you, so insurance companies seize on that information that provides insight into your future.

-Did You Check Out Our Life Insurance Quote Comparison Tool Yet?
-(Save Up to 70%)
+Did You Try Out Our Life Insurance Quote Comparison Tool?
+Save BIG!

 While you can always apply for life insurance that does not consider your family history, the truth is their cost is often not worth the policy.
 This is because many medical issues that are a part of your family history are mostly not considered serious by insurance companies unless they occurred when the parents, grandparents, or siblings were young.

 Consider that your family history may not have as big an impact on your premiums compared to your current state of health.
-In other words, while your parents may not have been all that healthy if you are and lead a lifestyle that is devoid of smoking, your family history may have no effect.
+In other words, while your parents may not have been all that healthy, if you are and lead a lifestyle that is devoid of smoking, your family history may have no effect.

-Conversely, if you are not all that healthy, but your parents were, it still may not have an effect.
+Conversely, if you are not all that healthy, but your parents were, it may not have an effect.

 Remember that your health plays a larger role, especially if the causes of the premature deaths in your family were primarily from lifestyle choices and not genetic conditions.

 So, consider the health of your parents, grandparents, and siblings, tell the truth to the insurance company, and work more on your health to lower the rates you pay.